 Rural communities are facing shortages of a major resource: healthcare professionals.
-A 2014 analysis from HRSA’s National Center for Health Workforce Analysis put this in perspective—of the 32 health occupations studied, over 80 percent had fewer providers per capita in rural areas than in urban.
+A 2014 analysis from HRSA’s National Center for Health Workforce Analysis (no longer available online) put this in perspective—of the 32 health occupations studied, over 80 percent had fewer providers per capita in rural areas than in urban.
 Challenges such as economic and educational disparities, coupled with rural isolation, present hurdles in the recruitment and retention of a skilled workforce in these areas.

 Institutions across the country are seeking to address these issues by designing ways in which students can learn without having to leave their communities.
 These initiatives help rural communities “grow their own” healthcare professionals and allow rural workers to advance their careers.
 New advances in technology and information sharing have led some universities to move from the traditional classroom structure toward distance education courses and hybrid (distance/on-site) programs that allow professionals to keep working in their communities with minimal disruptions for coursework.
 This helps students take their newly acquired knowledge and skills back to the hospitals and clinics where they currently work.

 Rural students often face challenges that inhibit them from attending traditional classes, according to Sue Skillman, Deputy Director of the WWAMI Center for Health Workforce Studies (WWAMI).
 Jobs, families and location can stop some students from pursuing degrees, Skillman said, but distance education courses give students an alternative to conventional classroom instruction.

 But with any change comes criticism.
 Some opponents don’t think distance education programs offer the same quality as traditional classroom learning.
 Skillman, however, sees great promise in this new form of learning.
 She said that adding clinical training requirements and laboratory experiences are ways that institutions can blend hands-on components with online learning to create a better education environment for students.